-- agreed that it would support the establishment of "The Jersey Community Relations Trust"; - agreed that the aims and objectives of the proposed Trust should be amended to make them more balanced in relation to all areas of discrimination; - approved the draft constitution for the Trust (refer to the Appendix); - noted the valuable contribution of the Home Affairs and Education Committees in the drafting of the constitution; - agreed, following the difficult experience encountered with the funding arrangements for the Child Care Trust, that prior to registration before the Royal Court, funding for this new Trust should be secured for at least its first three years of life and;

-decided, prior to lodging "au Greffe" a report and proposition, to seek the Finance and Economics Committee's support for these proposals.
+- agreed that it would support the establishment of "The Jersey Community Relations Trust"; - agreed that the aims and objectives of the proposed Trust should be amended to make them more balanced in relation to all areas of discrimination; - approved the draft constitution for the Trust (refer to the Appendix); - noted the valuable contribution of the Law Officers, the Home Affairs and Education Committees in the drafting of the constitution; - agreed, following the difficult experience encountered with the funding arrangements for the Child Care Trust, that prior to registration before the Royal Court, funding for this new Trust should be secured for a secure period, and; - decided, prior to lodging "au Greffe" a report and proposition, to seek the Finance and Economics Committee's support for these proposals.

-Due to the time at which this proposal was submitted, and the fact that the cash limited budgets for 2002 had already been agreed, the Finance and Economics Committee reported that it was not in a position to support the initiative at the present time.
-The Policy and Resources Committee decided, having determined that it could not reprioritise its own existing budgets to accommodate this additional expenditure, that investigations should be carried out to see whether private funding, or funding from other States bodies, could be secured.
+When this proposal was first submitted in February 2002 the cash limited budgets for 2002 had already been agreed and the Finance and Economics Committee reported that it was not in a position to support the initiative at that time.
+The Policy and Resources Committee decided, having determined that it could not reprioritise its own existing budgets to accommodate this additional expenditure that investigations should be carried out to see whether private funding, or funding from other States bodies, could be secured.